tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Pull_Request_Guide.md

 # Pull Request Guide

 So you want to make a contribution to the **Titanium SDK**?
 Got a bug you want to fix, or a feature you want to add?
 This is the guide that will help you do so.
-It'll walk you through all the necessary steps for creating a successful pull request against the [titanium\_mobile github repository](https://github.com/tidev/titanium_mobile).
+It'll walk you through all the necessary steps for creating a successful pull request against the [titanium-sdk github repository](https://github.com/tidev/titanium_mobile).

 Aside from functioning in an educational capacity, this guide also serves to make the process of integrating your pull requests a more uniform task for our platform engineers.
 Observing the steps in this guide for each pull request will: